 In my case, I shared little peeks on Instagram stories, sent lots of links to friends, and generated buzz through my email newsletter.
-Even this blog post is a way to share a piece of the process!
 Every time I put something out there, I would get some positive reinforcement, which gave me a boost of momentum to keep going.

 One of my favourite work mottos is: when in doubt, make it pretty.
 It may sound superficial, but it makes a huge difference!
 I can’t tell you how many of my clients have gotten a huge surge in motivation after we’ve made their idea into something tangible and beautiful.
 Even if the version we create is very much a rough draft, the fact that it exists visually makes it feel real and exciting.

 So if you get stuck, find a way to make your project visual for yourself.
 Preferably in a way that makes it look good or otherwise brings it to life!
 Here are some examples:

 - Source photos that give you the feeling you’re going for